thinkray/edu/README.md

 Any user registered on the website is a student by default.

-To add a admin role to a user, you may use following command in `python manage.py shell`
+To add an admin role to a user, you may use following command in `python manage.py shell`

     ```
     from django.contrib.auth.models import Group